 Keep your Facebook page current.
 I like to have “out and about” posts where every time we go anywhere not too far away from the B&B, I take photos and post them with a short description on Facebook.
 It shows prospective guests where they also could visit.

-Talk to other local hospitality providers who do not use OTAs.
+Talk to other local hospitality providers who do not use online travel agents.
 See where they advertise in your local area.

 Oops, that was more than one, sorry!

-Thank you very much to Lin for taking time out to answer my questions.
+Thank you very much to Lin for taking time out to answer my questions about online travel agents.
 If you would like to go and find out more about Lorien House, visit www.lorien_house.co.uk

 Lorien House’s Facebook page is here.